Common causes of chest pain in children

 If a child complains of chest pain, it might sound alarming to parents, but did you know that most cases of chest pain in kids don’t indicate a heart issue?

 “Chest pain is relatively common when a child is growing.
-It’s a good idea to bring this up with your child’s pediatrician, but parents should know that most instances of chest pain do not require a visit with a cardiology specialist,” said Brian J. Holland, M.D., pediatric cardiologist with Norton Children’s Heart Institute, affiliated with the UofL School of Medicine.
+It’s a good idea to bring this up with your child’s pediatrician, but parents should know that most instances of chest pain do not require a visit with a cardiology specialist,” said Brian J. Holland, M.D., pediatric cardiologist with Norton Children’s Heart Institute.

 Norton Children’s Heart Institute